Beetlezebub/UltimateJavaRepository/Unit05/README.md

 ## 5.4 - Accessor Methods
-Accessor methods allow other objects to obtain the value of instance variables or `static` variables A non-void method returns a sing;e value.
+Accessor methods allow other objects to obtain the value of instance variables or `static` variables A non-void method returns a single value.
 Its header includes the `return` type in place of the keyword `void`

 ### Accessor Methods
 Allows safe access to instance variables